Hruodland/sap_ase16_systemd/README.md

 ### TODO

--
+-Refactor Hard coded grep for RSSD repagent.

 ## Instructions

 **Design Notes**:

-1. Designed to be a single unit of one dataserver and one backupserver.
+1. Designed to be a single unit of one dataserver and one backupserver and one repserver.
 1. Servers start asynchronously (this is default behaviour of the  startserver script).
 1. Systemd status sybase.service uses showserver.
-1. Backupserver is named SYB_BACKUP (otherwise change the code a bit).
+1. Backupserver is logically named SYB_BACKUP (otherwise change the code a bit).
 1. Shutdown assumes al connections are gone (nowait not used).
 1. Uses the User directive in the Unit file so no su or sudo needed in the script.
+1. Replication server start assumes there is a rep agent running on the RSSD database.
 1. *Developed on Centos7/ SAS ASE  16 (Express edition) for setting up a test and train VM*.